A direct approach to tree-guided feature aggregation for high-dimensional regression: Statistical properties

-where $\mathcal{I}_1$ denotes the set of nodes in the tree that should not be aggregated. \end{thm} \begin{remark} The quantity $\Theta(\mathcal T)$ is defined regarding the given tree.
+\begin{thm} Under the Assumption \ref{assump.model}, \ref{assump.true.beta} and \ref{assump.scaling}, if the user-specified tree $\mathcal T$ is correct in that it encodes an aggregating set $\mathcal B^*\in[L]$ corresponding to the group structure of $\beta^*$ in Assumption \ref{assump.true.beta}, and we take the penalty parameter to be then with probability at least $1-2/p$, where $\mathcal{I}_1$ denotes the set of nodes in the tree that should not be aggregated. \end{thm} \begin{remark} The quantity $\Theta(\mathcal T)$ is defined regarding the given tree.
 Intuitively, $\Theta(\mathcal T)$ grows with the size of the largest group and the number of nodes indicated by the tree.
-It quantifies the selection complexity of the group-wise penalty analogous to the analysis of group LASSO\citep{wainwright2019high}[Chapter 9]. \end{remark}
+It quantifies the selection complexity of the group-wise penalty analogous to the analysis of group LASSO \citep[Chapter 9]{wainwright2019high}. \end{remark}

 Unlike typical high-dimensional analysis, the result in Theorem~\ref{thm.pred.bound1} features two additive terms.
 The second term arises from the penalty's null space whose cardinality $|\mathcal{N}|$, understood as the number of roots in the tree (or the forest) structure, is typically much smaller than $n$ and $p$.
 Hence, the second term is square order for $\sqrt{\log(p)/n}$ and usually becomes negligible with large $n$.
-Consequently, the first term is more influential in determining the primary error rate.
-Its main driver is
+Consequently, the first term is more influential in determining the primary error rate: its main driver is

 where \(\mathcal{I}_1\) is the set of groups in the tree that in truth, are not aggregated.
 This term illustrates the price we pay searching for the correct aggregating sets using the tree.
 Hence, to mitigate this price, the theorem suggests pruning high-level branches that are unlikely to reflect correct aggregations before analyzing the data.
 The same pattern is observed in simulation studies.